Twickenham Stadium: History

 The United Kingdom, Ireland and France shared the hosting of the 1991 Rugby World Cup.
 Twickenham was used during pool A England matches.
 Twickenham was also host of the 1991 Rugby World Cup Final in which Australia beat England 12–6.
 For this game, England changed their style of play, opting for the sort of running game that had brought them victory against Ireland in the March 1988 game referred to above.
 During this match, with the English facing a 12–3 deficit, David Campese reached one-handed for a ball thrown to England winger, Rory Underwood.
 He dropped it and the ball rolled forward, gifting England a penalty that proved to be the last score of the game.
 Some have claimed that Campese's action should have been interpreted as a deliberate professional foul, with possible disciplinary action against the Australian player.
 However, on the same ground in November 1988, Campese had intercepted a similar pass and run the length of the field to score a try.

 Some of the Welsh-hosted 1999 Rugby World Cup games were taken to Twickenham.
 These included three of England's pool B matches, the second round playoff when England defeated Fiji 45 points to 24, and both semi-finals, none of which England were involved in, having made their exit in the quarter-finals at the hands of South Africa.
 Under the reign of Clive Woodward, the stadium became known as 'Fortress Twickenham', as England enjoyed a run of 19 unbeaten home matches from October 1999, ending with defeat against Ireland in 2004.
-The IRB Rugby Aid Match was played on 5 March 2005 under the auspices of the International Rugby Board (IRB) to raise money for the United Nations World Food Programme to support its work aiding victims of the 2004 Indian Ocean tsunami.
-Representative sides of the Northern and Southern hemispheres played at Twickenham.
-The final score was Northern Hemisphere 19 – Southern Hemisphere 54.
+The IRB Rugby Aid Match was played on 5 March 2005 under the auspices of the International Rugby Board (IRB) to raise money for the United Nations World Food Programme to support its work helping victims of the 2004 Indian Ocean tsunami.
+The match was between representative sides of the Northern and Southern hemispheres, with the Southern side winning 54–19.

+In 2008, Harlequins once again became tenants at Twickenham for selected matches including the annual Big Game fixture usually hosted in late December each year.
+In 2022, the club launched a second annual fixture at the ground hosted each summer annually known as The Big Summer Kick Off.

+In May 2023 during the 2023 Premiership Rugby Final between Sale Sharks and Saracens a group of Just Stop Oil protesters came onto the pitch and started to vandalise the surface.
+Some of the players helped security staff to remove the protestors, who were later arrested.

+On 5 August 2024, Twickenham Stadium announced that the stadium would be renamed to the Allianz Stadium Twickenham for 10 years from September 2024, due to a sponsorship agreement with Allianz.